A special cookie with a remarkable story, rooted in conservation and backwoods Wisconsin history.

 New Guerrilla Cookie Label, designed by Ashley Marie Designs

-As shown on the label all of the proceeds from the sale of the Guerrilla Cookie will go towards conservation and ecosystem restoration.
+As shown on the label, sales of the Guerrilla Cookie will support wetland restoration and conservation.
 These funds will support the work happening at Three Waters Reserve as well as other SWLC sites.
+Cookies are produced by Elegant Foods located in in Madison Wisconsin.